AnniecTW/Notes/LeetCode/Sorting/74. Search a 2D Matrix/README.md

 Assume M represents the number of rows in `matrix` and N represents the number of cols in `matrix`

 - Time Complexity: O(log (M * N))<br>
+  We conduct binary search on a virtual 1D array of size M * N.
 - Space Complexity: O(1)